 The good news is that you're not helpless when dealing with this bug.
-You'll just need a helping hand from a friend.

 How to fix the Telugu character bug on iPhone and iPad